 Imaging and Sensing

 Many advancements in the field of imaging and sensing have been born out of a need to learn more about our smallest and most vulnerable.
 Infants cannot tell us what’s wrong; nor can their tiny bodies (sometimes with less than 2 ounces of circulating blood) withstand a battery of invasive tests.
 They are not going to keep still for an MRI scan either.
-The goal then with the imaging and sensing technologies we employ, and often develop, is for them to be as minimally invasive as possible.
+The goal then with the imaging and sensing technologies we employ, and often develop, is for these tools to be as minimally invasive as possible.

 The speed at which new technologies are being created is faster than ever before, giving us the tools to do more with less perturbation.
 Our imaging capabilities report upon the different levels of biological organization, from genomics and proteomics to gross physiology.
 Studying biochemistry in real time in living organisms allows for a more precise reading of functional and anatomical biomarkers.